 Those are only a few of the limitations placed on new drivers.
 Familiarize yourself with Georgia laws and make sure your teen understands and knows them, too.
 Be sure to enforce these laws – they were created for a reason.
 You may even want to create some rules of your own.

-Pro tip: Come up with a contract of the driving rules that you want your teen to follow.
+Pro tip: Come up with a parent-teen contract of safe driving rules that you want your teen to follow.
 Distracted driving, curfew, seatbelt use, passengers, and “radius” might be some things you lay out in your contract.
 Then have your teen driver sign it.
 Studies have shown that a formal agreement reduces risky behavior.

 5. Set a good example.